damienbod/angular-auth-oidc-client/API_DOCUMENTATION.md

 Starts the OpenID Implicit Flow authentication and authorization.

+### authorizedCallbackWithCode()

+Redirect after a STS server login for the code flow.
+This method validates the id_token and the access_token if used.

-### authorizedCallback()
+### authorizedImplicitFlowCallback()

-Redirect after a STS server login.
+Redirect after a STS server login for the implicit flow.
 This method validates the id_token and the access_token if used.

 ### logoff()